DorsaRoh/Atmo-DNN/README.md

 # Atmo-DNN (deep neural network)
-## Determines the atmospheric conditions/chemical composition of a planets and stars; conditions needed to support life.
+## Deep learning model created from scratch

-Atmo-DNN is a deep learning model created from **scratch**.
+### Determines the atmospheric conditions/chemical composition of a planets and stars; conditions needed to support life.

 ## Data